 We define risk as the possibility of a permanent loss of capital.
-At the securities level we seek to manage risk by investing in what we believe are well-managed high quality companies with low to no leverage, organic growth, a sustainable competitive advantage, recurring revenue, and high ROIC and free cash flow yield.
+At the securities level we seek to manage risk by investing in what we believe are well-managed, high-quality companies with low to no leverage, organic growth, a durable competitive advantage, recurring revenue, and high ROIC and free cash flow yield.
 On a portfolio level, we seek to manage risk by investing in companies with multiple end markets that are not necessarily correlated.

-In addition, although we are not all that sensitive to short-term macro events, we do take into consideration macroeconomic and geopolitical concerns such as government regulations, currencies, interest rates, inflation, and the like if we believe they will have a material impact on our investment thesis for a particular company.
-For instance, there are many regions across the globe in which we are not and likely will not invest anytime soon, because conditions are hostile to the types of investments we look for.
-Volatility has become synonymous with risk in many investors' minds, but we don't agree!
-Risk must be managed, but it is less obvious that volatility should or even can be managed effectively over time.
-We do not manage for market volatility and we are not striving for short-term consistency.
-The more concentrated nature of our Fund combined with our focus on long-term disruptors means that we will always be subject to volatility over the near term.
+In addition, although we are not all that sensitive to short-term macro events, we do take into consideration macroeconomic and geopolitical concerns such as government regulations, currencies, interest rates, inflation, and the like if we believe they will have a material impact on our investment thesis.
+There are many regions across the globe in which we are not invested and likely will not invest anytime soon, because conditions are hostile to the types of investments we look for.